goutham80808/cliamp/docs/plex.md

 # Plex Media Server

-cliamp can stream music directly from your Plex Media Server, giving you access to your full Plex music library — including any library served by PlexAmp.
+cliamp can stream music directly from your Plex Media Server, giving you access to your full Plex music library, including any library served by PlexAmp.
 Streaming uses the same Plex HTTP API that official Plex clients use; no extra software is required.

 ## Prerequisites